Divyanshmangla022/assignment-cs252/README.md

 ```
 35, 106, 53, 160, 80, 40, 20, 10, 5, 16, 8, 4, 2, 1
 ```
+The graph of this function are described as:-

 ### OS Process concept